thoughtbot/maintaining-open-source-projects/book/02-community.md

 We already covered the [Chameleon Effect](https://en.wikipedia.org/wiki/Pygmalion_effect).
-Remembering everyone knows something you don’t yet know will help you treating everyone with care, making them feel valuable to your project.
+Remembering everyone knows something you don’t yet know will help you treating everyone with care, making them feel valuable to your project and inspiring further contributions.

-Wrapping up, while giving feedback:
+Wrapping up, while giving feedback it’s good to:

-* Start with appreciation for the contributions.
+* Start with appreciation for the work and input.
+* Ask, don’t tell.
+Phrase ideas as questions.
 * Be explicit.
 Discussions over the wire have less bandwidth than in person, and need more context.
-* Ask, don’t tell.
-Phrase ideas as questions.
 * Try to respond to every question and comment.
 * If you disagree strongly, consider giving it a few moments before responding.
 * Don’t assume the audience shares your experience or context.
 Avoid words like